 Lastly, the Rules of Golf and the Decisions on the Rules of Golf can be found at the Rules Section of the USGA web site.

 Yes.
 For a schedule of dates and times please refer to the Rules area.

 In light of recent rulings from the world of professional golf, the MGA strongly encourages anyone who plays tournament golf to attend a Rules workshop in order to be as knowledgeable as possible in the Rules.

 The MGA believes strongly in the original tenets of the etiquette of the game — that players are to act in an appropriate manner while playing, regardless whether it is a tournament or casual round.
 The MGA Conduct Policy was established to clearly restate the expected conduct of the players participating in any MGA event, or as a representative of the MGA, and to deal with any violation thereof.

 Any player considering submitting an application for an event should take the time to carefully read it.
 By signing and submitting an application for an MGA event, the player is confirming his/her knowledge of such code and the agreement to abide by such code, and its resultant penalties should it be enforced.

-Golf has grown to record proportions in Minnesota.
+Golf is very popular in Minnesota.
 In order to preserve this trend, today and in the future, the Minnesota Golf Association actively promotes junior golf throughout the state.
-The MGA developed a junior program in 1961 and since that time, the program has grown dramatically.
-Nearly 700 juniors compete annually in the MGA Junior Program.
+The MGA conducts three championships for juniors ages 18 and under - the Minnesota State Junior Girls' and State Junior Boys' championships as well as the MGA Junior Team Championship.